oracle-livelabs/developer/ai-optimizer/explore/explore.md

 * (optional) Now click the **Clear** button under the **History and Context** section, and choose the other available LLM, **gpt-4o-mini**.
 Then, ask the same questions and compare the results.
 Note that the History is enabled by default.
 The **Clear** button resets the *context window* and starts a fresh interaction with a model.

-* (optional) Play with the **Temperature** parameter (and also the other parameters if you wish to!) and compare the quality of the answers, for each LLM that's available.
+* (optional) Play with the **Temperature** parameter (and also the other parameters if you wish to!) and compare the quality of the answers, for each LLM that is available.
 Clear the history by pressing the **Clear** button after each cycle.

 ## Acknowledgements
 * **Author** - <Name, Title, Group>